kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![Data8](./images/oac-assistant8.png)

-4. You can ask a different question "Show average distance by airlines"
+4. You can ask a different question "Show average distance by airlines", and see the response.

 ![Data9](./images/oac-assistant9.png)
 ---